heyuday/llm-safety-jailbreak-eval-analysis/README.md

 ---

-## 🎯 Why This Matters
-Alignment doesn’t fail when an AI gives a wrong answer — it fails when the system **follows instructions too well** in the wrong direction.

 By simulating jailbreaks and defenses, this project explores the space where **capabilities and control collide**.
 It’s part educational, part experimental, and fully motivated by one idea:
 > “Safety is not a switch.
 It’s an ecosystem.”